Gen AI Mastery Hub · Course Program

 Sofia is the protagonist threading every lesson.
 She’s a working professional with a MacBook Air, €600 to spend on this, and no terminal experience before Module 1.

-By the end of Level 1, she has OpenClaw installed on a Mac Mini, her first Monday-morning digest running automatically, and a Signal bot that writes better than she does on a bad day.
+By the end of Level 1, she has OpenClaw installed on a Mac Mini, her first Monday-morning digest running automatically, and a Telegram bot that writes better than she does on a bad day.

 By the end of Level 3, she runs a 3-agent mini-company coordinated by Paperclip, with a governance policy, tested kill switch, and monthly key rotations on her calendar.
 The arc earns every lesson — no skipped beats.